Tristeon/Tristeon3D/README.md

 # Tristeon
-Tristeon is an open source game engine built from scratch by two game engineering students.
+Tristeon is an open source game engine built from scratch in C++ by two game engineering students.
+The project uses MSVC-specific keywords thus can only be compiled using the MSVC compiler.

 ![screenshot of the editor](https://i.imgur.com/0CCvybQ.png)